Non-stop flights to Busan (PUS)

 Flights from Taiwan to Busan

-From Kaohsiung, direct flights are offered by Air Busan.
+From Kaohsiung, direct flights are offered by Air Busan, Jeju Air and Tway Air.

-From Taipei, there are 4 airlines that have direct services to Busan, which are Air Busan, China Airlines (SkyTeam), Jeju Air and Korean Air (SkyTeam).
+From Taipei, airlines that operate direct flights are Air Busan, China Airlines (SkyTeam), Eastar Jet, EVA Air (Star Alliance), Jeju Air, Jin Air, Korean Air (SkyTeam), Starlux Airlines and Tigerair.

 Flights from Thailand to Busan